Aadyant-7/lifetwin-dashboard/README.md

 ## Example Insight
 Input: Sleep = 6h, Energy = Low
 Output: “Your energy dips after 2 PM, consider taking a short break.”

+## Error Handling

+The agent checks for invalid inputs such as missing or negative values and returns appropriate messages.

+## Example

+Input: sleep=5, energy=4, stress=6
+Output: "Your energy may drop in the afternoon.
+Consider rest."